AR-15 Handguard Types 2026: Free Float vs Drop-In, M-LOK vs Picatinny Compared header image

 • WML Forward Mounting: Geissele MK4.
 That front Picatinny is perfect for scout lights.

 • First Build / Training Rifle: Midwest Industries Combat Rail or Aero ATLAS S-ONE.
 Legitimate quality at fair prices.
+See our first AR build guide.

 • Aero Enhanced Build: Aero Enhanced Handguard.
 Seamless mount if you're already buying the Enhanced Upper.